 Whether it’s something that just happens or something we plan for, pregnancy is one of the biggest events a woman will go through in their life.
 For many, we have an idea of what it means to be pregnant, but while it is a miracle, there are a lot of less-than-ideal things that new mothers tend not to talk about.
-But these brave mothers came clean and divulged exactly what they wish they had known when they were pregnant, from the pain to the aftermath!
+But these brave mothers came clean and divulged exactly what they wish they had known when they were pregnant for the first time, from the pain to the aftermath!

 Getting pregnant doesn’t always happen when you think it will.